MicrosoftDocs/bing-docs/bing-docs/bing-web-search/search-responses.md

 ### Entity attribution

-Entities may include the `contractualRules` field, which contains one or more attributions that you must apply to the entity.
+Entities may include the `contractualRules` field, which contains one or more attributions that you must apply when you display the entity.
 Not all entities include rules.
 If the entity provides contractual rules, you must abide by them.
-The following show what the rules look like in the JSON response.
-(The example does not show the TextAttribution rule.)

 Entity information typically comes from third parties.
 You are responsible for ensuring that your use is appropriate; for example, by complying with any creative commons license your user experience relies on.